 });

-These environment variables are only used during the build process and are not embedded in the final image.
+These environment variables are only used during the build process and are not embedded in the final container image.

 syncEnvVars